Principles and Application of Evidence for nursing Practice

 In this course, students examine major developments in the evolution of national health policy, financing and regulation.
 They explore historical, social, political and economic trends in the evolution of the nation’s health delivery paradigm.
 Students analyze the impact of economic, political and regulatory forces on health care financing, access and utilization.
 Students explore prominent models of 21st century health care financing and consider the viability of public support of health care delivery. of They examine the nature of the country’s current health ‘crisis’ and assess major proposals for crisis abatement.

-In this course, students examine the delivery of health and wellness services through an integrated delivery system.
-They engage in exploration of ethical dilemmas encountered in the delivery of health services to diverse regions and populations.
-They develop a moral framework and ethical practice principles for use in post-graduate management and leadership.
-Emphasis is given to the public mission of health networks, their constituent organizations and the flow of populations across system levels.
-Students examine modes for delivery of health promotion, disease management and acute care services.
-They identify access barriers, disparities in health utilization and outcomes and gaps in service.
+In this course, students examine the delivery of health care and wellness services through an integrated delivery system.
+Emphasis is given to the public mission of health care networks, their constituent organizations, and the flow of populations across system levels.
+Students examine modes for delivery of health promotion, disease management, and acute care services.
+They identify access barriers, disparities in health utilization and outcomes, and gaps in service.
 Students explore critical issues confronting health systems in 21st century society.
-They observe health care delivery (health promotion, disease management or acute care) under the guidance of host professionals in pre-selected care sites.

 Education and Technology for Population Health